xpharry/optimal_trajectory_generation/README.md

 ## Polynomial Playground

+Play around with cost function design and weight tweaking:

 1. From the code directory, run python evaluate_ptg.py.
 You should see a plot similar to the one below.
 This plot shows the s (x-axis) and d(y-axis) trajectories followed by a vehicle in traffic (red) and a self driving car (blue).

 ![](./images/initial_plot.png)